Nikon Sportstar EX 8×25

 The 8x magnification makes viewing a pleasure.
 The lens diameter of 25 mm in combination with the multi-coated lenses ensures a bright, clear image even in low light.

-Summary for the Nikon Sportstar EX 8×25
+Summary For The Nikon Sportstar EX 8×25

 Very affordable compact binoculars from a world-renowned brand manufacturer of high-quality optical instruments.
 Ideal for anyone looking for a robust and inexpensive compact binocular for travel, hiking, nature, bird, or wildlife observation.